kagantemizkan/RNmaps/README.md

 <img src="https://github.com/kagantemizkan/mapsForBlinds/assets/46727689/85adde05-ba52-4f98-b8be-5e5c28b64a4c" alt="maps" width="300">

-### About Project
+## About Project
-This project is a React Native mobile application developed during the Google Developer Student Community Hackathon.
-It aims to reduce food waste by facilitating communication between bakeries and users who are interested in purchasing leftover items late at night.
+This project is a Google Maps clone that focuses on core navigation features.
+It provides step-by-step directions between locations with visual and voice guidance options.
+Users can choose different themes, including a black light theme, and select their preferred language for navigation instructions.
+The app also supports voice search for hands-free location queries.

 ## Features
 - User authentication